pensjonatus/flash-fiction/blog/best-teacher-ever.md

 ---
-title: 'Best Teacher Ever'
+title: Best Teacher Ever
 date: '2015-03-26'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mr. White was one of the greatest teachers we knew, but his love for apples made